peter-woyzbun/dgrmr_m/README.md

 String arguments that require parsing - those used in the `keep()` function, for example - are handled by the `simpleeval` package.
-The `simpleeval` package allows for the evaluation of expressions, contained in strings, using defined functions and variables ("names).
+The `simpleeval` package allows for the evaluation of expressions, contained in strings, using predefined functions and variables ("names).
 For example,

 ```python
 simple_eval('one = 1', names={'one': df['one'})